 Cost: It's free to include your book in KU and KOLL, however, you do have to meet their requirements, including exclusivity to sales only through the Kindle Store.

 If you didn't publish your book through one of Amazon's publishing options, but through a different self-publishing company or traditional publisher, then the Amazon royalty structure doesn't apply.
 In this case, seek royalty details from your publisher to understand how much royalty you'll earn when your book is sold on Amazon.

-For example, here's how royalties are calculated when you publish with AuthorHouse, a self-publishing company.
+For example, here's how royalties are calculated when you publish with AuthorHouse, a supported self-publishing company.
 For print books, AuthorHouse gives authors a royalty rate of 10% through distribution channels, including Amazon.
 You earn 25% of retail price when your book is sold through AuthorHouse's bookstore.
-Regarding e-book sales, you receive "50% of the digital net, less any returns."
+Regarding eBook sales, you receive "50% of the digital net, less any returns."
 You can learn more about AuthorHouse royalties on their website.

-Now that you know a little more about Amazon book royalties and book publishing costs, you can better understand what you could earn as an author when you publish through CreateSpace or Kindle Direct Publishing.
+Now that you know a little more about Amazon book royalties and book publishing costs, you can better understand what you could earn as an author when you publish through Kindle Direct Publishing.
 Put this information to use when creating the budget for your book.
 If you expect to earn back what you spend creating your book, estimate how many books you'll have to sell to get back in the black.
 Is the number realistic and attainable?
 If not, you may need to adjust your goals or budget.
 By setting realistic expectations now and establishing a budget within your means, you can realize your publishing dreams without breaking the bank.

 © Copyright 2018 Author Learning Center.
 All Rights Reserved